HaydenRuffo/HaydenRuffo/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Dossip
-description: a project with a background image
+description: Dossip is a social game simulator originally made in roughly a month for the Dying MMO Game Jam.
 img: assets/img/12.jpg
 importance: 1
 category: work
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.
+Dossip is a social game simulator originally made in roughly a month for the Dying MMO Game Jam.

+I was responsible for design, programming, art, animations and sounds.
+A friend and my twin brother both contributed sprites to the project.
+The character meshes and textures are from opengameart.org and some shader features like the affine mapping that you see on the characters were created by DaveFace.

+    ---
     To give your project a background in the portfolio page, just add the img tag to the front matter like         so:
+    ---
     ---
     layout: page
     title: project